IlIlIllIlIlIIlIlI/roblox-bruteforcer/README.md

 [+] Proxy support (required) <br>
 [+] Capsolver support<br>

-CURRENTLY BROKEN, WAIT FOR A NEW UPDATE
+CURRENTLY BROKEN, WAIT FOR A NEW UPDATE<br>
 ^^ FOUND FIX, WILL BE UPDATED SOON